ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

 [AWS CodeBuild](https://aws.amazon.com/codebuild/) is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

-[AWS CodeDeploy](https://aws.amazon.com/codedeploy/) is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers
+[AWS CodeDeploy](https://aws.amazon.com/codedeploy/) is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.

 [AWS CodePipeline](https://aws.amazon.com/codepipeline/) is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 CodePipeline automates the build, test, and deploy phases of your release process every time there is a code change, based on the release model you define.
+It coordinates CodeBuild and CodeDeploy to build a delivery pipeline.

 ### Setup

-Follow these steps to set up the Code Pipeline using Code Build Code Deploy:
+Follow these steps to set up the Code Pipeline using Code Build & Code Deploy:

 1. To create your pipeline and add a source stage, do the following: